Why Shoals Technologies Group Inc. (SHLS)’s Most Recent Report Reveals Some Hints About Its Future

 UBS gave a rating of “Buy” to SHLS, setting the target price at $48 in the report published on February 22nd of the current year.

-During the last 5 trading sessions, SHLS fell by -1.30%, in comparison to the 20-day moving average, which settled at $33.83.
-In addition, Shoals Technologies Group Inc. saw -2.00% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SHLS rose by +5.15%, in comparison to the 20-day moving average, which settled at $33.30.
+In addition, Shoals Technologies Group Inc. saw 8.72% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SHLS